-Commissions receivable arising from with-profit bond investments and commissions from investments in funds are recognised as revenue over time, as performance obligations are satisfied.
+Commissions receivable arising from investments in funds are recognised as revenue over time, as performance obligations are satisfied.
 Other inward commissions and rebates are accounted for on a receipts basis, net of any amounts directly attributable to policies, as this is when the income can be measured reliably and it is highly probable that it will not be subject to significant reversal.